 Electrical Engineer Salary

-Electrical engineering pays well at all levels.
-According to Glassdoor, the average base pay for an electrical engineer is $95,111 per year.
+Engineering pays well at all levels.
+The average base pay for an electrical engineer is $95,111 per year.
 That can go up to well over $100k a year if you stick with it long enough.

 Assuming you stick with the same career path, you can expect to start out as an engineer in training before moving onto a professional engineering position.
 Further down the line you have the potential to move on to a senior engineering position or even lead engineer at your place of work.